Regularity of multifractional moving average processes with random Hurst exponent: Introduction

 It has been shown by \cite[Prop.\ 13]{Herbin2006} that for any $t$, almost surely, That is, $\alpha_t(B^H)$ is a modification of $H_t\wedge \alpha_t(H)$, but the latter two processes are in general not indistinguishable \cite{Ayache2013}.

 The identity \eqref{eqn:mbm-pointwise-smoothness} for the pointwise Hölder exponent reveals that the regularity of the functional Hurst exponent $H_t$ itself significantly affects the smoothness of $B^H_t$.
-In the extreme case that $H_t$ has a discontinuity, we readily find from \eqref{eqn:mbm-field} that $B^H_t$ itself is discontinuous.
-This invalidates the intuition that $B^H_t$ should behave locally like a fBm with Hurst parameter $H_t$.
+In the extreme case that $H_t$ is a discontinuous step-function, we readily find from \eqref{eqn:mbm-field} that $B^H_t$ itself is discontinuous.
+In particular, $t\mapsto B(t,H)$ is continuous for all $H\in(0,1)$, but $B(t,H)\neq B(t, H')$ for $H\neq H'$ because the integrands differ.
+This discontinuity invalidates the intuition that $B^H_t$ should behave locally like a fBm with Hurst parameter $H_t$.
 The relevance of the regularity of $H_t$ even extends to the statistical estimation of $H_t$ for a fixed $t$.
 For example, the rates of convergence of the nonparametric estimators of \cite{Bardet2013} are vacuous unless $\alpha_t(H)>H_t$ (see Proposition 3 therein).
 While nonparametric estimators always require some smoothness of the target quantity, i.e.\ $\alpha_t(H)$, the relevance of the difference $\alpha_t(H)-H_t$ is a special feature of inference for mBm.
 When estimating the global Hölder regularity $\inf_t H_t$, \cite{Lebovits2017} also require that $H_t$ is $\eta$-Hölder continuous for some $\eta>\sup_t H_t$.

 Another shortcoming of defining a multifractional process in terms of \eqref{eqn:mbm-field} is that this construction can not easily be extended to a stochastic ($\F_t$-adapted) process $H_t$.
 In fact, if $H_t$ in \eqref{eqn:mbm-field} is random, the integrand is in general no longer $\F_s$-adapted and the stochastic integral can not be interpreted in the Itô sense.
 A possible remedy is to either assume $H_t$ to be independent of the driving Gaussian noise $(W_t)_{t\in\R}$, or to employ an alternative representation of the random field $B(t,H)$ \cite{Ayache2005}.